 Weekend dispatch available

-Saturday pulls keep Monday starts clean; Friday afternoon coordination sets it up.
+Saturday pulls keep Monday starts clean; Friday afternoon coordination gets it done.

 Insurance and Contractor Account Setup